 5) Invercargill’s Burt Munro, 1960’s motorcycle racing legend

-My fandom comes from the 2005 movie The World’s Fastest Indian, starring Sir Anthony Hopkins, based on Burt’s legacy and his modified 1920 Indian Scout motorcycle.
+The 2005 movie The World’s Fastest Indian, starring Sir Anthony Hopkins, is based on Burt Munro’s legacy and his modified 1920 Indian Scout motorcycle.
 How fast?
 World Record?
 In 1967 at the age of 68, riding a 47 year-old bike, Burt Munro set a World Record in Utah with an average speed of 184.087 mph (3 runs).
 The record still stands.

 Here’s the bike and the outershell.
 It’s never too late for the ride of your life!